Mike Houston (American football): James Madison

 On January 18, 2016, Houston was named as head coach of the Dukes football program.
-Houston had a successful tenure as head coach of the Dukes as he led them to three NCS Playoff appearances and two national title game appearances.
-In 2016 Houston guided the Dukes to a 14-1 record and the 2016 NCAA Division I FCS Football Championship following a 28-14 win over No. 13 Youngstown State.
-In 2017, Houston led JMU to a 14-1 record and an appearance in the national title game where the Dukes had their only loss of the season as they were beaten by North Dakota State 17-13.
+Houston had a successful tenure as head coach of the Dukes as he led them to three FCS Playoff appearances and two national title game appearances.
+In 2016 Houston guided the Dukes to a 14–1 record and the 2016 NCAA Division I FCS Football Championship following a 28–14 win over No. 13 Youngstown State.
+In 2017, Houston led JMU to a 14–1 record and an appearance in the national title game where the Dukes had their only loss of the season as they were beaten by North Dakota State 17–13.

 East Carolina

 Houston became the Pirates' 22nd head coach on December 4, 2018.
 Houston, along with his assembled coaching staff, were responsible for turning around an ECU football program with five consecutive losing seasons dating back to 2015.
-Houston led the Pirates to their first winning season in six years in 2021, finishing at a 7-5 record.
+Houston led the Pirates to their first winning season in six years in 2021, finishing at a 7–5 record.
 Houston made his first FBS bowl game (Military Bowl) in 2021 against Boston College.
 Due to COVID-19 protocols, Boston College had to back out of the game so it became a no-contest.
-Houston and staff led the 2022 ECU football team to a 8-5 record and a victory in the Birmingham Bowl against Coastal Carolina University.
+Houston and staff led the 2022 ECU football team to a 8–5 record and a victory in the Birmingham Bowl against Coastal Carolina University.

+On October 20, 2024, a day after the Pirates fell to 3–4 on the season after a 45–28 loss to Army, Houston was fired.

+Clemson

+On February 10, 2025, Houston brought on as a volunteer defensive assistant at Clemson.